-2. Shelby Garden Designs Limited is a company with a successful record in selling garden ornaments (gnomes and so on) to retail outlets.
-However, the market for its products has declined in recent years; the availability of cheaper ranges of goods imported from outside the UK has had a detrimental effect on the company's market share.
+2. Shelby Garden Designs is a company with a successful record in selling garden ornaments to retail outlets.
+The market for its products has declined in recent years, however; the availability of cheaper ranges of imported goods has had a detrimental effect on the company's market share.
 The production facilities have been scaled back several times, and they now occupy only about 60% of the space available in the factory.
 The factory, which is owned outright, occupies a potentially very valuable piece of land near to the centre of a town with a housing shortage.